California gold rush: Other developments

-In addition, the huge numbers of newcomers were driving Native Americans out of their traditional hunting, fishing and food-gathering areas.
+In addition, the huge numbers of newcomers were driving Native Americans out of their traditional hunting, fishing, and food-gathering areas.
 To protect their homes and livelihood, some Native Americans responded by attacking the miners.
 This provoked counter-attacks on native villages.
 The Native Americans, out-gunned, were often slaughtered.
 Those who escaped massacres were many times unable to survive without access to their food-gathering areas, and they starved to death.
 Novelist and poet Joaquin Miller vividly captured one such attack in his semi-autobiographical work, Life Amongst the Modocs.

 Forty-niners

 The first people to rush to the goldfields, beginning in the spring of 1848, were the residents of California themselves—primarily agriculturally oriented Americans and Europeans living in Northern California, along with Native Californians and some Californios (Spanish-speaking Californians; at the time, commonly referred to in English as simply 'Californians').
-These first miners tended to be families in which everyone helped in the effort.
-Women and children of all ethnicities were often found panning next to the men.
-Some enterprising families set up boarding houses to accommodate the influx of men; in such cases, the women often brought in steady income while their husbands searched for gold.
+These first miners were sometimes entire families, of all ethnicities, in which everyone helped in the effort.
+Women and children were sometimes found panning next to the men.
+Some enterprising families set up boarding houses to accommodate the influx of men; in such cases, the women could bring in steady income while their husbands searched for gold.

-Word of the Gold Rush spread slowly at first.
+Word of the gold rush spread slowly at first.
 The earliest gold-seekers were people who lived near California or people who heard the news from ships on the fastest sailing routes from California.
 The first large group of Americans to arrive were several thousand Oregonians who came down the Siskiyou Trail.
 Next came people from the Sandwich Islands, and several thousand Latin Americans, including people from Mexico, from Peru and from as far away as Chile, both by ship and overland.
 By the end of 1848, some 6,000 Argonauts had come to California.

 Only a small number (probably fewer than 500) traveled overland from the United States that year.
-Some of these "forty-eighters", as the earliest gold-seekers were sometimes called, were able to collect large amounts of easily accessible gold—in some cases, thousands of dollars worth each day.
+Some of these "forty-eighters", as the earliest gold-seekers were sometimes called, were able to collect large amounts of easily accessible gold—in some cases, thousands of dollars' worth each day.
 Even ordinary prospectors averaged daily gold finds worth 10 to 15 times the daily wage of a laborer on the East Coast.
 A person could work for six months in the goldfields and find the equivalent of six years' wages back home.
-Some hoped to get rich quick and return home, and others wished to start businesses in California.
+Some hoped to get rich quick and return home, and others wished to settle in California.